pspiagicw/qemantra/README.md

 All files are stored in `~/.qemantra/machines`.

-**You should only edit the machine files when you know what are you doing.**.
+> You should only edit the machine files when you know what are you doing.

 *Example JSON file*